TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 While maintaining a global perspective, being a geography and urban studies program in the heart of Philadelphia gives our students an excellent opportunity to take what they learn and apply it outside the classroom.

-## An Intergrative Approach To Understanding An Urbanizing World
+## An Integrative Approach To Understanding An Urbanizing World

 Through interdisciplinary coursework, the Department of Geography and Urban Studies combines strong social science skills with technical training to teach students to understand and address issues in globalization, sustainability and social justice.